Relations between Information and Estimation in Discrete-Time L\'evy Channels

-\item For scalar L\'evy channels, we present a simple relationship between mutual information and an optimal estimation loss.
+\item For discrete-time L\'evy channels, we present a simple relationship between mutual information and an optimal estimation loss.
 We also present the generalization of this result to incorporate mismatch at the decoder.
-Additionally, we provide completely new formulae for expressing the entropy of a random variable, and for the relative entropy between two scalar distributions.
+Additionally, we provide new formulae for expressing the entropy and relative entropy in terms of estimation risks.

-\item We recover results for both the Gaussian and Poissonian settings, for matched and mismatched estimation scenarios, as special cases of our general result.
-To our knowledge, this is the first unified presentation of information and estimation relationships for these two canonical scalar channels.
+\item We recover results for both the Gaussian and Poisson settings, for matched and mismatched estimation scenarios, as special cases of our general result.
+To our knowledge, this is the first unified presentation of information and estimation relationships for these two canonical discrete-time channels.

-\item We present two natural channels, namely the Gamma channel and the Negative Binomial channel, both of which are instances of L\'evy channels.
+\item We present two natural channels, namely the gamma channel and the negative binomial channel, both of which are instances of L\'evy channels.
 For these channels, we use our general result to explicitly derive the information and estimation relationship.

 \item We investigate the loss function that emerges in the characterization of mutual information in L\'evy channels.
+In particular, we show that when the inputs to the channel are deterministic values, the loss function reduces to a single Bregman divergence that is generated by the Fenchel--Legendre transform of the channel's cumulant generating function. \end{enumerate}

-In particular, we find a simple general representation for this loss function involving an associated Bregman divergence, in turn uniquely specified by the distribution of the channel output in the absence of any input. \end{enumerate} The remainder of this paper is organized as follows.
-In Section \ref{sec: levy-type channels}, we introduce scalar L\'evy channels as a natural scalar observation model, and discuss some properties underlying this family.
+The remainder of this paper is organized as follows.
+In Section \ref{sec: levy-type channels}, we introduce discrete-time L\'evy channels as a natural discrete-time observation model, and discuss some properties underlying this family.
 In Section \ref{sec: main results}, we present our main theorems on relations between information and estimation for L\'evy channels.
 In Section \ref{sec: recover G and P}, we recover, as corollaries of our main result, the fundamental relationships already known for the Gaussian and Poisson channels.
-In Section \ref{sec: gamma}, we introduce and study two special L\'evy channels, namely the Gamma channel and the Negative-Binomial channel, from an information and optimal estimation viewpoint.
+In Section \ref{sec: gamma}, we introduce and study two special L\'evy channels, namely the gamma channel and the negative binomial channel, from an information and optimal estimation viewpoint.
 In Section \ref{sec: bregman} we discuss the natural loss function associated with L\'evy channels.
 We present the proofs of our results in Section \ref{sec: proofs} and conclude in Section \ref{sec: conclusions}.